bathom14/GravebloomReference/content/Classes/Barbarian/Barbarian.md

 You fight with an unchecked primal ferocity in battle.
 Starting at 1st level, if you are not wearing heavy armor, you can use a bonus action on your turn to enter a Rage.
 While your Rage lasts, you gain the benefits and drawbacks listed below:

 - You have advantage on Strength saving throws and any ability checks that use your Strength or Constitution.
-- Whenever you hit with a weapon attack that uses your Strength, you deal bonus damage equal to a roll of your current Maneuver die size (this does not expend a die).
+- Whenever you hit with a weapon attack that uses your Strength, you deal bonus damage equal to 1d4.
+This bonus damage increases at later levels, as shown on the Barbarian class table.
 - You resist all bludgeoning, piercing, and slashing damage.
 - You cannot cast spells or concentrate on spells or effects.